WeronikaLeczekGD/Jenkins/README.md

 Note: When using launchctl the port will be 8080.

+## Ad 2

+Here I created an user and installed some docker and maven plugins

 ## Ad 3

 I had added it in previous "Docker" topic: